 Describe your past working relationship with the WCW and both tours of duty with the WWF

-That’s a pretty loaded question.
+Terry Taylor: That’s a pretty loaded question.
 Describe what it is like being a wrestler, commentator, then being a writer and a producer.
 I was with WCW 3 times and the WWF 3 times.
-2 times with WCW as a wrestler, 2 time with the WCW as an office guy and 1 time with the WWF as an office guy.
-As a wrestler, both times I was more of a mid-card guy in both companies that was used to make other guys look good.
-I was fine with that.
-I didn’t mind not being a quarterback where I got all the glory.
-I enjoyed making the other guys look good, and I had fun doing that.
+2 times with WCW as a wrestler, 2 times with the WCW as an office guy and 1 time with the WWF as an office guy.
+As a wrestler, both times I was more of a mid-card guy in both companies that were used to make other guys look good.
+I was fine with that and I didn’t mind not being a quarterback.
+The one that would get all the glory.
+I enjoyed making the other guys look good and had fun doing that.

 So I went out there and thought everyone would be as glad to see me as I would be to see them.
 Dynamite Kid and Davey Boy Smith, a lot of the guys that were like the locker room leaders as far as ribbing, didn’t appreciate me just coming in and acting like one of the boys.
-I didn’t know you had to earn that.
-I figured when the office welcomes you the boys did too.
+I didn’t know you had to earn that and figured when the office welcomes you the boys did too.
 That wasn’t the case.
 So that was a tough lesson.

 I didn’t know that in the corporate world the first thing you did was to think about the best way to cover your own ass.
 Then do what was good for the company.
 I was never really good at that.

-I love the business, period.
-I love the wrestling business.
-I don’t love the politics.
-I don’t love the back stabbing.
-I don’t love the guys that lie to each other.
-I don’t love the promoters that lie.
-I don’t love the stealing.
+Terry Taylor: I love the business, period and I love the wrestling business.
+What I don’t love is politics or backstabbing.
+I don’t love the guys that lie to each other. the promoters that lie and stealing.
 That’s the real world, though.
 That happens in every line of work.
-The actual time when two guys can get out there in the ring and can absolutely command and control a crowd’s emotion for however long they are allowed, is absolutely magic.
+The actual time when two guys can get out there in the ring and can absolutely command and control a crowd’s emotion for however long they are allowed is absolutely magic.
 Until someone is out there doing it they have no idea what I am talking about.

 Has that changed your perception of wrestling at all?

-Yeah.
+Terry Taylor: Yeah.
 In the 1960s, the (Green Bay) Packers, those guys made $100,000 a year and they won the world title.
-There are guys that were crippled being pushed around in wheelchairs that were on the Green Bay Packer world championship teams.
-They wouldn’t change a thing.
-They didn’t play for the money, they played for the love of the game.
+There are guys that were crippled being pushed around in wheelchairs.
+They were on the Green Bay Packer world championship teams and they wouldn’t change a thing.
+They didn’t play for the money but for the love of the game.
 I don’t have enough to retire.
 There a lot of my friends that can’t retire, but they can’t do anything else.
-They did it for the love of the game, and I am one of those guys.
+They did it for the love of the game and I am one of those guys.

 How could you best describe the Terry Taylor persona?

 If I am supposed to go out there make them mad, pal, that’s all I do.
 If I am supposed to make the people feel sympathetic towards me or get behind me, I do everything I can to get that because that’s my job.
 You can’t have it both ways.
 It’s like being half-pregnant.
-You have a bad guy that is trying to make the people cheer him, and a good guy that is acting like a bad guy, you get all cluttered up and you need to get where it needs to go.
+You have a bad guy that is trying to make the people cheer him, and a good guy that is acting like a bad guy.
+They get all cluttered up and you need to get where it needs to go.
 It gets confusing and the people don’t get value for their dollar.

-Were you ever comfortable with the “Red Rooster” character?
+Was Terry Taylor ever comfortable with the “Red Rooster” character?

-Not really.
-I didn’t understand, for 9 years I worked for Bill Watts and the NWA and I thought I was a good guy, baby face good guy, most of the time.
+Terry Taylor: Not really.
+I didn’t understand.
+For 9 years I worked for Bill Watts and the NWA and I thought I was a good guy, babyface good guy, most of the time.
 I just had a real turn against Chris Adams and I had a good personal issue, people were with it.
-I had just gotten some strong negative reaction from the fans and then going out to Texas I wrestled as a heel and I got a good reaction there, but the territory was dead.
+It had just gotten some strong negative reaction from the fans.
+Then going out to Texas I wrestled as a heel and I got a good reaction there, but the territory was dead.

 Who or what first influenced you to follow wrestling as a career?
 Could you describe the experience?

 In Florida when I was a kid, my parents and I were visiting some friends in Sarasota.
-I was walking by the ring and I heard this voice going, “Umm, gottum” or something like that.
+When I was walking by the ring and I heard this voice going, “Umm, gottum” or something like that.
 I was thinking, what the hell was that?
-So I go around the corner and I saw these two guys pounding the crap out of each other, and it was Championship Wrestling from Florida with Gordon Solie.
-I was fascinated.
-I was like, what is this?
-And I watched it and it was awesome.
+So I go around the corner and I saw these two guys pounding the crap out of each other.
+It was Championship Wrestling from Florida with Gordon Solie.
+I was fascinated and I was like, what is this?
+When I watched it, it was awesome.
 Immediately, I was completely captivated by it.

 What is different about Terry Taylor now, that was not evident years ago?

 The naivete.
-I am not naive anymore.
-I have been beaten and screwed and worn out and torn and abused every way you could possibly be in this business, and I am sure I could be swerved in more ways.
+I am not naive anymore and I have been beaten, screwed, worn out, torn and abused every way you could possibly be in this business.
+There is a good chance I could be swerved in more ways.
 (I’ve been) treated poorly.
 All the naive things when you come into something.
-I mean, I came in thinking I am going to be a pro wrestler, and everybody is going to cheer me, and (I would) travel around and make lots of money and everybody is going to love me, and it’s going to be a great life.
+I mean, I came in thinking I am going to be a pro wrestler, and everybody is going to cheer me, Then (I would) travel around and make lots of money.
+Everybody is going to love me, and it’s going to be a great life.

-In the ring you combined superb technical wrestling along with speed and finesse.
-In your honest opinion, do you think wrestlers today are lacking in their actual “in ring” ability?
+In the ring, you combined superb technical wrestling along with speed and finesse.
+In your honest opinion, do you think wrestlers today are lacking in their actual “in-ring” ability?
 Does this affect the quality of their matches?

-This isn’t audience participation, the audience doesn’t start telling the actors in a movie or a play what to do.
+This isn’t audience participation.
+The audience doesn’t start telling the actors in a movie or a play what to do.
 Only in wrestling do the young guys say, “The people are going boring let’s do something”.
 Screw that!
 If anybody says boring to me I lay down.
 You want boring I give you boring.
-Pretty soon, people going around saying boring, a guy is going to say if you don’t shut up, I am going to beat your ass..
-They do shut up.
-They get with it.
+Pretty soon, people going around saying boring, a guy is going to say if you don’t shut up, I am going to beat your a**.
+They do shut up and they get with it.
 The young guys get a little nervous and are not used to people shouting boring or booing them.
 There are no old ring generals teaching these young guys what to do.
 The Arn Andersons and the Ric Flairs and Dick Murdochs, guys like that are gone.

 Do you think the lack of movement by these athletes in a major promotion allows them to be strong-armed?

 Absolutely.
 Let’s be honest, how do you negotiate if there is only one person bidding.
-Their are 28 teams in the National Football League, or 29, and the guy is a free agent and you have all 29 people vying for that person’s talent, let the bidding begin.
+There are 28 teams in the National Football League, or 29, and the guy is a free agent and you have all 29 people vying for that person’s talent, let the bidding begin.
 If you have one person bidding and that’s it, who will that person bid against?

 Do you think working independent shows has helped fans to recognize Terry Taylor and expose your character?

 They may, but let’s be honest, I am not the Terry Taylor I was.
-Let’s face it, I have been out of the ring 7 years and I am not going to be who I was when I was 30 when I am 46 years old.
-I have been out of it for 7 years, and wrestling 3 times a month is not going to make me who I was.
-I still can go and I still feel good, but it is like anything else, I used to be pissed off when I would be working for (Bill) Watts and we would be working 11 weeks in a row.
+Let’s face it, I have been out of the ring for 7 years.
+I am not going to be who I was when I was 30 or when I am 46 years old.
+Wrestling 3 times a month is not going to make me who I was.
+I still can go and I still feel good, but it is like anything else.
+There was a time when I use to be pissed off.
+When I would be working for (Bill) Watts and we would be working 11 weeks in a row.
 I would have a day off and it would screw my timing up.